Skip to main content

 },

 The Observe API helps measure latency without launching another job.
-If you have a source timestamp that approximates the source data arrival time and it is passed before reaching the sink, or if you can find a way to pass the timestamp, you can estimate each batch's latency using the Observe API:
+If you have a source timestamp that approximates the source data arrival time, you can estimate each batch's latency using the Observe API.
+Pass the timestamp before reaching the sink:

 .withColumn(